Volunteer Expectations,

 Align with our ministry ethics, policies, and procedures while volunteering.

-Provide feedback, criticisms, and suggestions in a constructive way with the relevant staff, when you see opportunities to improve the way we do things.
+Provide feedback, criticisms, and suggestions in a constructive way with the relevant staff, at an appropriate time, when you see opportunities to improve the way we do things.

 Choose “Culture over Convenience”

-Make decisions that promote consistency and the values of our Ecosystem, rather than choosing what is quicker and easier.
+Make decisions that promote consistency, dignity, and safety, rather than choosing what is quicker and easier.

 Treat everyone equally

-Show everyone the same level of patience and respect whether it be community members, residents, staff, or other volunteers.
+Show everyone the same level of patience and respect whether it be community members, residents, staff, or fellow volunteers.

 Be present and engaged